iccir919/100-days-of-code/log.md

 Learning is hard work, but everything you learn is yours and will make subsequent learning easier."
 ```

-There is no doubt that asynchronous programming is challenging.
+There is no doubt that asynchronous programming is challenging for me.
 I remember when at Hack Reactor that it was a topic I never understood but like most things during that experience, I faked knowing it.
 Fortunately, I now have the time to go back over the material.
-There is no social pressure to make me move on even though all I want is to go back to better understand.
-Three years later, I soon will have to stop paying back my loan for that damn bootcamp.
-Let my rage and regret fire my future yearn to learn more about web development.
+There is no social pressure to make me move on, despite not understanding the material.
+I soon will have to stop paying back my loan for that damn bootcamp.
+Let all of the rage and regret for attending that bootcamp be the energy that pushes me to learn more about web development.

 **Links to work:**
 - [Eloquent JavaScript](https://eloquentjavascript.net)